pseudoramble/hundred-projects/f#/README.md

 Some details about this repo:

-* I will use Python because is the language that I want to learn.
-* Maybe some algorithms are no the best.
+* Maybe some algorithms are not the best.
 You can add a comment to improved.
 * I will cover some third party libraries.
 * I may be not able to complete all these tasks.
 * There is not a specific order
-* Page for Projects

 ToDO
 ==============

 * Add unit testing
 * New categories
-* Videogames tasks with Pygame

 List of tasks
 ==============